Biographies

 PERFORMANCE COMPANIES, FOUNDER, ARTISTIC DIRECTOR

 Dancing Earth A performance company incorporating dance, masks, stilts and giant puppets, in Singapore, Taiwan, Hawaii and the US.
 1992-present.
+Audience 110,000 UNCG Dance Touring Company Toured North Carolina Schools with professional and student dancers.
+Performed for 220,000 children.
+1987–92.

 MASK, PUPPET AND ENVIRONMENTAL PERFORMANCES